 Other Benefits of the Fiber in Whole Fruit

 The fiber, and water, in fruit can also help create a feeling of satiety, or fullness.
-The fiber in fruit slows down its digestion and means that the fruit travels considerably further down the intestines, where the satiety hormones leptin and ghrelin that shape our appetite and hunger signals, tend to hang out.
-Processed foods, on the other hand, are typically digested in the first few feet of the intestinal tract.
+The fiber in fruit slows down its digestion.
+This means that the fruit travels considerably further down the intestines.
+The satiety hormones leptin and ghrelin that shape our appetite and hunger signals tend to hang out here.
+Processed foods, on the other hand, typically digest in the first few feet of the intestinal tract.

 So, in other words, the same grams of sugar in a soft drink versus an apple or orange will have a radically different effect on your body.
 What that means is that all “grams” of sugar are most definitely not created equal.
 You can’t just look at the quantity of sugar that a food or beverage to know how benign or detrimental it will be to your health.

-Another benefit of fiber, whether it’s from lettuce, brown rice, carrots, beans or yes, whole fruit, is that it may contribute to a healthy gut microbiome.
-Fiber may be indigestible to humans, but the hundreds of species of good bacteria in our intestinal tract feed on it, which helps us maintain a healthy immune system.
+Another benefit of fiber is that it may contribute to a healthy gut microbiome.
+Whether it’s from lettuce, brown rice, carrots, beans or yes, whole fruit.
+Fiber may be indigestible to humans, but hundreds of species of good bacteria in our intestinal tract feed on it.
+In turn helps us maintain a healthy immune system.

 Nature Knows Best